natalieagus/50033/docs/02-babies/camera.md

 ### ViewportToWorldPoint

 In the `Start()` method, we need to get the **world** coordinate of the bottom-left point of the Camera’s viewport using `ViewportToWorldPoint`.
-The camera's viewport has its own **local coordinate sytem**, where `(0,0)` **means** the **bottom left** corner of the Camera's viewport.
+The camera's viewport has its own **local coordinate system**, where `(0,0)` **means** the **bottom left** corner of the Camera's viewport.
 The reason we do this is because we need to find out what exactly is the width of the camera's **viewport** by taking the difference between the global coordinate of the camera's `bottomLeft` viewport position and Mario's transform `x` position.
 This way, we can keep the camera "centered" (or focused) on the player.

 ```cs title="CameraController.cs"
 using System.Collections;